Galea (helmet)

 Originally, Roman helmets were influenced by the neighboring Etruscans, people who utilised the "Nasua" type helmets.
 The Greeks in the south also influenced Roman design in its early history.

-The primary evidence is scattered archaeological finds, which are often damaged or incomplete.
-There are similarities of form and function between them.
+The primary evidence is scattered archaeological finds, which are often damaged or incomplete; secondary evidence includes period depictions of galeae, generally in bas-relief sculpture and mosaic.

 Helmet types

 H. Russell Robinson in his book The Armour of Imperial Rome, published in 1975, classified into broad divisions the various forms of helmets that were found.
 He classified four main types of helmets for heavy infantry (with subcategories named with letters) and thirty different types of cheek guards.

 Helmets used by gladiators were quite different from military versions.